puneetg1983/broken-web-app/README.md

    ```powershell
    ./setup.ps1
    ```
-3. Copy the values for `MANAGED_IDENTITY_CLIENTID`, `SUBSCRIPTIONID`, and `TENANTID` from the script output and add them as GitHub repository secrets (Settings → Secrets and variables → Actions → New repository secret).
+3. Copy the values for `MANAGED_IDENTITY_CLIENTID`, `SUBSCRIPTIONID`, `TENANTID`, and `RESOURCE_GROUP_NAME` from the script output and add them as GitHub repository secrets (Settings → Secrets and variables → Actions → New repository secret).

 For details on different scenarios, see [scenarios.md](scenarios.md).